-M1 aggregates all trades and executes them during a single Trading Window.
-All trading activity for the day will be completed during this window, and your portfolio will update after M1's Trading Window has closed for the day.
+M1 aggregates all trades and executes them during a single Trade Window.
+All trading activity for the day will be completed during this window, and your portfolio will update after M1's Trade Window has closed for the day.

 M1 utilizes event-driven automation.
 There are distinct events that cause your account to trade: your first deposit, future deposits and withdrawals, rebalances, cash, and orders.
 You can learn all about what how your account will trade with the descriptions and animations below.

 After creating your portfolio, you can make your first deposit to begin investing!
 Your very first deposit will be invested in alignment with the targets you set for your portfolio during the next trade window.
 Check out our video to learn more about building your first portfolio and making your first deposit.